VicSwain/BootCampA/13-ORM/01-Activities/26-Stu_Literals/README.md

-# 🐛 Users Route Is Missing Data
+# 🐛 Readers Route Is Missing Data

-Work with a partner to resolve the following issues:
+Work with a group to resolve the following issues:

 * As a user, I want to see the books I own and a count of how many of those are short novels.

 ## Expected Behavior

-When a request is made for user data, the response includes a `shortBooks` property that counts the books with between 100 and 300 pages.
+When a request is made for reader data, the response includes a `shortBooks` property that counts the books with between 100 and 300 pages.

 ## Actual Behavior